Lambert-01/rwanda-trade-analysis-system/README.md

 **🎯 Who Could Join**
 - Undergraduate and recent graduates (2024-2025)
 - Master's students from any field
-- Fresh graduates from Data Science, Statistics, Economics, Mathematics, IT, Information Systems, and Web Development
+- Fresh graduates from web developper e, Statistics, Economics, Mathematics, IT, Information Systems, and Web Development
 - Teams of 2 students from any university
 - Individual participation for recent graduates